nottrobin/robinwinslow.uk/_posts/2013-06-14-fixing-missing-disqus-comments-through-url-map.md

 Upload the file
 ---

-Now I uploaded the file back to Disqus through [the URL map plugin](http://robin-blog.disqus.com/admin/discussions/migrate/), waited a few minutes, and voila!
+Now I uploaded the file back to Disqus through [the URL map tool](http://robin-blog.disqus.com/admin/discussions/migrate/), waited a few minutes, and voila!
 My old comments showed up under my new URLs!

-As the plugin will tell you, the only way to check this is to check if the missing comments start showing up again.
+As the tool will tell you, the only way to check this is to check if the missing comments start showing up again.